linux-kdevops/kdevops-history/docs/kdevops-mirror.md

 The following git trees are currently mirrored:

-  * qemu
+  * QEMU main tree (qemu-project/qemu)
-  * linux-next
+  * The linux-next integration testing tree from Linux Next Group (next/linux-next)
-  * linux
+  * The Linux kernel source tree from Linus Torvalds (torvalds/linux)
-  * linux-stable
+  * The Linux kernel stable tree from the Stable Group (stable/linux)

 Root is only used to install the systemd socket activation git daemon.
-Socket activation just means the service will not run or consume memory if no one has come knocking on the git port.
-Systemd unit / timer files are used to deploy mirroring support as a regular user for each git tree we support. kdevops supports this under the directory [linux-mirror-systemd](playbooks/roles/linux-mirror/linux-mirror-systemd/)
+Socket activation just means the service will not run or consume memory if no one has come knocking on the git port. systemd unit / timer files are used to deploy mirroring support as a regular user for each git tree we support. kdevops supports this under the directory [linux-mirror-systemd](playbooks/roles/linux-mirror/linux-mirror-systemd/)

-The following timers are used for mirroring (we don't yet suppport variability for this):
+The following timers are used for mirroring (we don't yet support variability for this):

- * qemu: every 10 minutes
+ * qemu-project/qemu: every 10 minutes
- * linux-next: every 6 hours
+ * next/linux-next: every 6 hours
- * linux: 10 minutes
+ * torvalds/linux: 10 minutes
- * linux-stable: every 2 hours
+ * stable/linux: every 2 hours

 ## Manual debugging

-Although kdevopss takes care of mirroring support for you, if you want to debug things you can run the current make targets manually:
+Although kdevops takes care of mirroring support for you, if you want to debug things you can run the current make targets manually:

 ```bash